Tax Planning in Worcester, MA

 • $21,900 for head of household

 If your deductible expenses are higher than these thresholds, itemizing—adding each eligible deduction individually—may be beneficial.
-However, itemizing requires more time and documentation to verify each deduction.
-A financial planner in Worcester, MA can work with you to decide whether using the standard deduction or itemizing is more suitable.
+The drawback is that itemizing can be time-consuming and requires proof of each deduction.
+A financial planner in Worcester, MA can assist in determining whether taking the standard deduction or itemizing is more beneficial.

 • Review Your Retirement Accounts —